Improve the regional public policy, VIOLET project

-CEA searched for opportunities to transpose VIOLET's objectives to Policy level.
-One of the most important steps to this, it was the participation in thePublic Consultation on the bill entitled "The Regulation on the Energy Performance of Buildings (Amendment) Law of 2019".
-Proposals, which were based on the regional and interregional activities of VIOLET, were made in regards to Annex II 'Categories of buildings exempted from the obligation to meet the minimum energy performance requirements and the issuance of a building energy performance certificate'.
+CEA searched for opportunities to transpose VIOLET's objectives to the Policy level.
+One of the most important steps to this, it was the participation in thePublic Consultation on the bill entitled “The Regulation on the Energy Performance of Buildings (Amendment) Law of 2019".
+Proposals, which were based on VIOLET's regional and interregional activities, were made with reference to Annex II 'Categories of buildings exempted from the obligation to meet the minimum energy performance requirements and the issuance of a building energy performance certificate'.

 The requirement for an official confirmation is not included in current law (Annex II) therefore, many interpret this as there is no need to take any energy efficient measures.
 This 'weak' point was identified during VIOLET's implementation.

 The above proposals were incorporated into the draft version of the Regulation, but what will eventually be incorporated into the new Law will be known by early 2020.
 This is the first step for a policy improvement.
 As more information and data will be available, then specific requirements on Energy class terms on the Energy Performance Certificate, or on the minimum technical requirements, can be set, opening the way for this field.